-Decoratively, a chandelier adds an interesting design element to the ceiling, drawing the eye up to take in the entire room.
+Decoratively, a large chandelier adds an interesting design element to the ceiling, drawing the eye up to take in the entire room.
 A substantial chandelier, either by size or by noteworthy design, can even become the focal point of the room and a jumping-off point for the entire design scheme.

 In addition to choosing the design of the chandelier, you'll want to consider its function.
 If you are using the chandelier as the bedroom's main light source, choose a light fixture with large unshaded bulbs.
 Mini shades on each bulb or a large shade over the entire fixture will diffuse the light, creating a light fixture that functions more as a mood accent.
 Fixtures with candle-style bulbs will give off less light than ones with larger bulbs.

 A chandelier's placement creates a functional and decorative effect in the bedroom.
 The placement helps define its impact on the design and lighting plan.
 Try one of these placement ideas or use several in your bedroom retreat.

-Over the bed: Draw attention to the centerpiece of your bedroom by hanging a chandelier either centered over the bed or toward the head.
+Draw attention to the centerpiece of your bedroom by hanging a chandelier either centered over the bed or toward the head.
 A chandelier can be hung lower over the bed; just be sure to leave enough clearance so you won't bump it when sitting up or getting in and out of bed.
 If it hangs above your head when you kneel on the bed, you won't feel like it is looming over you.
 Also, make sure it doesn't block your line of sight when watching TV in bed or gazing around the room.

-At the nightstands: Hang a pair of smaller chandeliers at each bedside and save precious space on the top of bedside tables.
+Hang a pair of smaller chandeliers at each bedside and save precious space on the top of bedside tables.
 For the most benefit when reading in bed, hang each fixture 20-30 inches above the nightstand so it rests at about the same place as a standard bedside table lamp.

-Over a desk or dressing table: Lending the same space-saving benefit as a light over a nightstand, a chandelier can illuminate a desk or dressing table in your bedroom.
+Lending the same space-saving benefit as a light over a nightstand, a chandelier can illuminate a desk or dressing table in your bedroom.
 Here, hang the fixture 30-36 inches above the table surface, adjusting as needed so the light is slightly above your eye level when sitting.